Taiwan’s Temple Parades

 (First image) The Bajiajaing and (last image) The Zhentous.

-If you’re in the right place at the right time, you might witness the ‘Bajiajaing’, roughly translated as the ‘Eight Generals performance parade’.
+If you’re in the right place at the right time, you might witness the ‘Bajiajaing’.
+It’s roughly translates as the ‘Eight Generals performance parade’.

-The Eight Generals are known to be the spiritual guardians that ward off, nab and punish evil spirits.
+In fact, the Eight Generals are the spiritual guardians that ward off, nab and punish evil spirits.

-They are portrayed by troupes of young people with colourful costumes and makeup to depict specific generals.
+They portray troupes of young people with colourful costumes and makeup to depict specific generals.

-One of the most eye-catching participants are known as ‘zhentou’.
-These performance troupes (some professional, many amateur) wear fabulous attire, walk on stilts and perform acrobatics.
+The ‘zhentou’ is one of the most eye-catching participants of the Temple Parades.
+Also, these performance troupes (some professional, many amateur) wear fabulous attire, walk on stilts and perform acrobatics.

 Written by kristian Yngve

 Hi, my name is Kristian.
-I came to Taiwan back in 2012 with a few business partners from Sweden to setup and run an online business in digital marketing.
+I came to Taiwan back in 2012 from Sweden to setup and run an online business in digital marketing.
 They have since left this country, as I stayed in beautiful Formosa to manage and grow the company.